 Getting to the city is probably going to be the cheapest part of your trip.
 The city is close to many airports with great flight connections, including those of low budget airlines.
 Cologne is also extremely well connected in its train network, however railway tickets are only affordable when bought in advance.
 Finally, many international and domestic bus lines operate in the city, including FlixBus and Eurolines.

 While you are in the city, you may want to consider buying the KölnCard.
 This card available to individuals and groups for up to 48 hours at a time.
 The card costs between 9 Euros for a 24-hour individual ticket to 38 Euros for a 48-hour group one.
 Purchasing the card gives you unlimited travel on public transport and up to 50% off entry to partner attractions.

 The public transport system is an effective mix of trams and buses.
 They have very good coverage and transport around 800,000 people a day.
 If you are going to use public transport frequently during your stay, there are day tickets and also discount tickets for groups.
 More information on the city’s public transport is available here.

-Best Months to Visit Cologne
+Best Months to Visit Germany